liuyax0818/tdesign-mobile-vue-starter-community/docs/pages/info.md

 1. Page layout: Use TDesign components to build the form structure in `index.vue`.
 2. Business encapsulation: Centralize state/computed/methods in `hooks.tsx`; split extra logic as needed.
-3. Validation integration: Define rules in `rules.ts` and bind to the `rules` prop of `t-form` by field.
+3. Validation integration: Define rules by field in `rules.ts` and bind to the `rules` prop of `t-form`.
 4. Style handling: Adjust component styles as needed.
 It is recommended to use TDesign's default styles as much as possible to avoid compatibility issues from custom styles.

 ## Contributors {#contributors}